Skip to main content

 Swanky Suite

-A suite of tools for building Wasm smart contracts on Astar that simplifly compilation, deployment and testing.
+A suite of tools for building Wasm smart contracts on Astar that simplify compilation, deployment and testing.

 Testnet